NHSDigital/fdp-react-design-system/TESTING_GUIDELINES.md

 # Testing Guidelines

-This document defines standards for the component test suite (Vitest + React Testing Library + SSR helpers).
+This document defines standards for the component test suite (Vitest and React Testing Library and SSR helpers).

 ## Test File Pattern